 Serving in the Navy means Crain is part of a world that is taking on new importance in America’s focus on rebuilding military readiness, strengthening alliances and reforming business practices in support of the National Defense Strategy.

 A key element of the Navy the nation needs is tied to the fact that America is a maritime nation, and that the nation’s prosperity is tied to the ability to operate freely on the world’s oceans.
 More than 70 percent of the Earth’s surface is covered by water; 80 percent of the world’s population lives close to a coast; and 90 percent of all global trade by volume travels by sea.

 “Our priorities center on people, capabilities and processes, and will be achieved by our focus on speed, value, results and partnerships,” said Secretary of the Navy Richard V. Spencer.
 “Readiness, lethality and modernization are the requirements driving these priorities.”

-Though there are many ways for sailors to earn distinction in their command, community, and career, Jacobs is most proud of getting promoted to petty officer second class.
+Though there are many ways for sailors to earn distinction in their command, community, and career, Crain is most proud of saving a life while deployed Iraq.

 “Being able to help a fellow shipmate in a time of need is a special feeling,” said Crain.
 “To have the training and ability to step up in that way is vital while deployed.”

 As a member of one of the U.S. Navy’s most relied upon assets, Crain and other sailors know they are part of a legacy that will last beyond their lifetimes contributing the Navy the nation needs.